cequence-io/openai-scala-client/README.md

 Full documentation of each call with its respective inputs and settings is provided in [OpenAIService](./openai-core/src/main/scala/io/cequence/openaiscala/service/OpenAIService.scala).
 Since all the calls are async they return responses wrapped in `Future`.

-🔥 **New**: There is a new project [openai-scala-client-examples](./openai-examples/src/main/scala/io/cequence/openaiscala/examples) where you can find a lot of ready-to-use examples!
+There is a new project [openai-scala-client-examples](./openai-examples/src/main/scala/io/cequence/openaiscala/examples) where you can find a lot of ready-to-use examples!

 - List models